My name is Collette Butler. I live in Launceston, Tasmania with my husband Nathan and our dogs.

 I held my lifeless baby in my arms and my life changed forever.

 Since Amelia’s death my husband and I tried to conceive a sibling for her.
 We underwent three miscarriages in the three years that followed.
-As I write this and set up this website I am blessed with my fifth pregnancy and am currently 34 weeks pregnant.
+As I published my first edition I was pregnant with my fifth pregnancy.

 My vision behind Still a birth - in the beginning was just a way of debriefing and writing out what had happened as a way of coping with the grief.
 Since I began writing this book I have dove back into my passion for baby loss support and hope that this book may bring some support and comfort to those that read it.